 You can’t build on Wetlands!

-It would be practically hard anyway, but on officially designated Wetlands, laws at all level of government make it impossible to legally build with heavy consequences for violators.
+It would be practically impossible anyway, or very costly and difficult, but on officially designated Wetlands, laws at all level of government make it impossible to legally build, with heavy consequences for violators.

 If you have them on your property, you definitely can’t build.